Derek Riddell: Early life

 Riddell was born in Glasgow, the son of teacher and former actress Hope Ross and former St Mirren and Berwick Rangers footballer Ian Riddell.
-He graduated from the University of Strathclyde with a degree in business before training at the London Academy of Music and Dramatic Art, graduating in 1990.
+He graduated from the University of Strathclyde with a degree in business, before training at the London Academy of Music and Dramatic Art, graduating in 1990.

 Career

-After finishing drama school, Riddell was cast in BBC Scotland production Strathblair and guest-starred in a number of popular TV shows such as Taggart, Casualty and The Bill.
-His big break came in the critically acclaimed Channel 4 series The Book Group and comedy drama No Angels.
-In addition to his television work he also regularly works in theatre productions.
+After finishing drama school, Riddell was cast in the BBC Scotland production Strathblair and guest-starred in a number of popular TV shows such as Taggart, Casualty and The Bill.
+His big break came in the critically acclaimed Channel 4 series The Book Group and the comedy-drama No Angels.
+In addition to his television work, he regularly works in theatre productions.

 Personal life

-His partner is the actress Frances Carrigan; they have twins.
+His partner is the actress Frances Carrigan, and they have twins, Eve and Felix.

 Filmography

 Audio

 Riddell took the part of Roj Blake in the three-part Blake's 7 audio drama broadcast on BBC Radio in 2007.